This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 <pre>

 The official, ultimate solution is MathML.
-As of this writing, it should be a mature product, but it has suffered setbacks, and is supported by only one major browser, Firefox.
+As of this writing, it should be a mature product, but it has suffered setbacks, and isn't universally supported.
 MathML is not a lightweight solution, though.
 It is easy to generate automatically, but hard to type by hand (as opposed to LATEX).
-If you want just a single formula in a web page, the difficulties of using MathML might not seem worth the effort of learning it.
-(Of course, there are already programs that automated the generation of MathML code.)
+For a single formula in a web page, the difficulties of using MathML might not seem worth the effort of learning it.
+(Of course, there are programs that automate the generation of MathML code.)

 This is an investigation of solutions for formatting math in standard HTML, enhanced by the widely-supported formatting language CSS.
 I have striven for